arvind-naidu/rutorrent-installer/README.md

 2. Login with your rutorrent *username* and *password*.

+2. Login to FTP with ftpes://ServerIP with *username* and *password*.

-3. There you have it, a complete rutorrent seedbox.
+3. There you have it, a complete rutorrent seedbox with FTP access.

 ##Updates##